Sort by:

 Online since: April 2010

-Authors: Mark J. Loboda, Roman Drachev, Michael Dudley, Edward Sanchez, Balaji Raghothamachar, Darren M. Hansen, Ning Zhang, Yu Zhang, Sha Yan Byrapa, Gloria Choi
+Authors: Mark J. Loboda, Michael Dudley, Roman Drachev, Darren M. Hansen, Edward Sanchez, Balaji Raghothamachar, Ning Zhang, Yu Zhang, Sha Yan Byrapa, Gloria Choi

 Since d is behind the segment of BPD which has advanced furthest towards the local offcut direction (down-step direction) this means that the dislocation must leave the slip plane in order to make contact with the wafer surface at this point.